 Thinking about the past year leaves me with very mixed emotions.
 After being back in the United States for over three months now, it sometimes feels like the nine months before that didn’t even happen.
-Not being settled in a single place and spending all my time job hunting and doing freelance work means I haven’t had time to myself to really sit back and process everything I experienced.
+Not being settled in a single place and spending all my time job hunting and doing freelance work means I haven’t had time to myself to really sit back and process everything I experienced during my career break.

 And while I haven’t experienced real culture shock, I feel horribly disconnected from people now that I’m home – I don’t have many friends with whom I can talk about my travels.
 The people who genuinely want to hear about my trip seem to be few and far between and, as I have been out trying to network and socialize, it has proven to be more of a conversation-ender than a conversation-starter.
 Part of that has been my fault – I don’t know what to say when people throw out the typical “wow, that must have been amazing” response.
 I nod in agreement and hear myself say “yes, it was amazing.”

 But I don’t feel like I’m being sincere.
 And I don’t know what to say next.
 And most people don’t have much to ask me in return.
 And I feel like I’ll come off like I’m bragging if I talk about it too much.

 I wasn’t going to write a year-in-review post, but I’m hoping that the process of writing this post will be a little therapeutic – that it will force me to take some time to reflect on where I have been and what I have done over the last year and really appreciate it in a way that I haven’t been able to do since I returned.